kwebio/kweb-docs/dom.rst

 Immediate events
 ----------------

-Since the code to respond to events runs on the server, there will be a delay between the event occurring and any modifications to the DOM caused by the event.
+Since the code to respond to events runs on the server, there may be a short lag between the action causing the event and any changes to the DOM caused by the event handler.
+This was a common complaint about server-driven web frameworks like Vaadin, inhibiting their adoption.

-Fortunately Kweb has a solution, but it must be used with caution:
+Fortunately Kweb has a solution - `onImmediate <https://jitpack.io/com/github/kwebio/core/0.3.14/javadoc/io.kweb.dom.element.events/on-immediate.html>`_:

 .. code-block:: kotlin